meteor/meteor/content/accounts.md

 <h3 id="requiring-username-email">Requiring username or email</h3>

+> Note: You don't have to do this if you're using `useraccounts`.
+It disables the regular Meteor client-side account creation functions for you and does custom validation.

 Be default, the `Accounts.createUser` function provided by `accounts-password` allows you to create an account with a username, email, or both.
 Most apps expect a specific combination of the two, so you will certainly want to validate the new user creation:

 ```js